Sandee’s Asian Chicken Cabbage Salad

 PIN the Asian Chicken Cabbage Salad salad to try it later!

-Either way you make it, this Asian Chicken Cabbage Salad is a delicious crunchy salad that’s perfect for lunch or even as a side dish to grilled meat or fish.
+I’ll also tell you how to adapt if you like using the ramen packet in this recipe.
+Either way you make it, this Asian Chicken Cabbage Salad is a delicious crunchy salad that’s a perfect main dish salad for lunch.
 If you like cabbage and Asian flavors, I bet you’re going to love this salad!

 What ingredients do you need for this recipe?

-- thinly sliced and chopped cabbage (or use 4 cups purchased coleslaw mix)
+- thinly sliced and chopped cabbage

 - sliced green onion